The

 inappropriately influencing (bias) their work.

-conduct of the research and/or preparation of the
+support for the conduct of the research and/or

 consultancies, stock ownership, honoraria, paid